cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

 ## Current limitations

-Currently, Cloud Native PostgreSQL does not automatically propagate labels or annotations deletions.
+Currently, CloudNativePG does not automatically propagate labels or annotations deletions.
 Therefore, when an annotation or label is removed from a Cluster, which was previously propagated to the underlying pods, the operator will not automatically remove it on the associated resources.